 Welcome to the Department of Civil and Environmental Engineering!

-The Department recently introduced a new program, a BEng in Architectural Conservation and Sustainability, which provides a unique, innovative focus on sustainable development and heritage conservation.
+The Department also offers a B.Eng. in Architectural Conservation and Sustainability, which provides a unique, innovative focus on sustainable development and heritage conservation.
 With increased awareness of the importance of economic, social and environmental sustainability, expertise in sustainable green building design and heritage conservation is now in high demand.
 Skilled civil and environmental engineers apply their knowledge in sustainability to the design and retrofit of both new and existing buildings, considering areas such as life cycle costs, impacts of selected materials, and energy needs and consumption.
 They also bring their expertise to the burgeoning field of conservation, as more buildings receive various levels of heritage designation and are in need of repair and adaptation.
-This new innovative program provides students with the opportunity to study within a first-class engineering faculty as well as be enriched by the program’s close association with Carleton’s well-known Azrieli School of Architecture and Urbanism.
+The combination of conventional and new programs provides students with the opportunity to study within a first-class engineering faculty.